 Private student loan originations in AYTD 2017/18 (Jul 2017 to Mar 2018) were $7.54 B. Of this total, undergraduate loans account for 89.17% and graduate loans account for 10.83%.

 91.74% of newly originated undergraduate private student loans had a cosigner in AYTD 2017/18, compared to AY 2008/09 when it was 74.55%.
 The corresponding share for graduate loans in AYTD 2017/18 was 62.73%.

-MeasureOne has created the Private Student Loan Consortium, a data cooperative of the nation’s largest lenders and holders of private student loans.
-Additionally, the Q3 2017 report includes nine new data contributors, College Ave Student Loans and 8 members from the Education Finance Council.
+MeasureOne has created the Private Student Loan Consortium, a data cooperative of the nation’s largest lenders and holders of private student loans, including members from the Education Finance Council.